 A deliciously simple, easy, moist, homemade spiced carrot cake with cream cheese icing!
-Hands down the best carrot cake I've ever had, balancing the traditional carrot flavour I grew up with, with a hint of walnut and a good smattering of cream cheese icing.
+Hands down the best carrot cake I've ever had, balancing the traditional carrot flavor I grew up with, with a hint of walnut and a good smattering of cream cheese icing.
 This cake pairs well with a cuppa (tea or coffee - your choice).

 Jump to: